Stereoscopic Universal Perturbations across Different Architectures and Datasets: Summary of Contents

 \section{Summary of Contents}

+We begin with a discussion on the existence of adversarial and universal perturbations for calibrated stereo in \secref{sec:existence_of_adversaries}.
 In \secref{sec:training_pipline}, we illustrate our training pipeline in \figref{fig:training}.
 In \secref{sec:implementation_details} we discuss implementation details, hyper-parameters, time and space requirements for training perturbations, fine-tuning with adversarial data augmentation, and retraining variants of AANet, DeepPruner, and PSMNet.
 We also describe the error metrics used throughout the paper.
 In \secref{sec:experiments_and_results}, we include results for KITTI 2012 (omitted in the main text) on the performance on each stereo network against our stereoscopic universal perturbations (SUPs).
 We also present additional analyses on the effect of SUPs on scene geometry, on robustness of semantic classes, and on correlation between clean and perturbed features extracted for a given image and registered points between two images.
 In \secref{sec:deform_conv} we provide a discussion on the formulation of deformable convolutions and their use in stereo matching network.
-In \secref{sec:limitations}, we discuss the limitations of the proposed stereoscopic universal adversarial perturbations as an attack and the proposed architectural designs to increase robustness of stereo networks against them.
+In \secref{sec:sample_efficiency}, we discuss the sensitivity of the proposed SUPs to number of training samples, and in \secref{sec:limitations}, the limitations of the SUPs as an attack and the proposed architectural designs to increase robustness of stereo networks against them.
 In \secref{sec:ethical_impact}, we discuss potential negative impact of our work and how we can mitigate them.
-Finally, in \secref{sec:qualitative_results}, we conclude with qualitative comparisons between perturbations crafted for the full image and the proposed perturbation $64 \times 64$ tiles.
+Finally, in \secref{sec:qualitative_results}, we conclude with qualitative comparisons between perturbations crafted for the full image and the proposed $64 \times 64$ tiles.
 We also include additional qualitative results on the KITTI 2012, KITTI 2015 and FlyingThings3D datasets across all norms and transferability experiments.